Students must meet the Graduate School requirements, as well as the following requirements to complete graduate programs in the School of Business.

 General Business: Students complete 21 credits of any graduate Business course beyond the required core courses in which they are eligible to enroll.
 Students must meet the experiential learning milestone requirement and take at least one graduate (5000 level and above) MGMT elective (excluding MGMT 5138 and 5800).

 Students complete 57 credits at their own pace, which averages three years to completion.
 The curriculum includes 36 credits in required courses and 21 elective credits.
-Concentrations are available in business analytics, finance, health care management, international business, management, digital marketing strategy, and real estate.
+Concentrations are available in business analytics, finance, health care, international business, management, digital marketing strategy, and real estate.
+This program is approved for the extended time limit granted to approved part-time programs by The Graduate School.

 Elective Requirements: Students complete 21 credits of graduate level elective courses.
 One of the elective courses must be an international business course.
 International business courses are any elective business courses with a 5000 level designation or higher with “international” or “global” in the title.

 Concentrations: Part-time M.B.A. students may take electives in any of the following areas to develop a concentration.
-Students must take the requisite number of credits listed below to fulfill each concentration.
+Students must take the requisite credits and/or courses listed below to fulfill each concentration.
+These are in addition to the required core courses listed above.

 The programs are offered by the School of Business.